Hitler's Table Talk

-Hitler delivered most of the "Table Talk" monologues at the Wolfsschanze (above), at at Werwolf, and at the Berghof (residence) in Obersalzberg.
+Hitler delivered most of the "Table Talk" monologues at the Wolf's Lair (above), at Werwolf, and at the Berghof in Obersalzberg.

-"Hitler's Table Talk" (Tischgespräche im Führerhauptquartier) is the title given to a series of World War II monologues delivered by Adolf Hitler, which were transcribed from 1941 to 1944.
+"Hitler's Table Talk" (Tischgespräche im Führerhauptquartier) is a series of World War II monologues delivered by Adolf Hitler, which were transcribed from 1941 to 1944.
 Hitler's remarks were recorded by Heinrich Heim, Henry Picker, Hans Müller and Martin Bormann and later published by different editors under different titles in four languages.

 Bormann, serving as Hitler's private secretary, persuaded Hitler to allow a team of specially picked officers to record in shorthand his private conversations for posterity.
 The first notes were taken by lawyer Heinrich Heim, starting from 5 July 1941 to mid-March 1942.
 Taking his place, Henry Picker took notes from 21 March 1942 until 2 August 1942, after which Heim and Bormann continued appending material off and on until 1944.

 The talks were recorded at the Führer Headquarters in the company of Hitler's inner circle.
 The talks dwell on war and foreign affairs but also Hitler's attitudes on religion, culture, philosophy, his aspirations, and feelings towards his enemies and friends.
 Although the table talk monologues are considered to have originated from actual war time notes in some form, contentious issues remain over aspects of both the published works and the notes they are derived from.